Pro Patria Medal (South Africa)

 The Pro Patria Medal is a South African military campaign medal which was instituted by the Republic in 1974.
-It was awarded to members of the South African Defence Force for service in an operational area, as designated by the Minister of Defence or for engagement in armed combat with the enemy.
+It was awarded to members of the South African Defence Force for service in a designated operational area, for participation in a Minister-acknowledged operation, or for involvement in combat, a skirmish, or an incident caused by enemy activities.

 The South African military

 The Union Defence Forces (UDF) were established in 1912 and renamed the South African Defence Force (SADF) in 1958.
 On 27 April 1994, it was integrated with six other independent forces into the South African National Defence Force (SANDF).